HiveTrace/HiveTraceRed/docs/reference/architecture.rst

 Architecture & Design
 =====================

-This document provides a comprehensive overview of HiveTraceRed's system architecture, component interactions, and design principles for LLM security testing.
+This document provides a comprehensive overview of HiveTraceRed's system architecture, component interactions, design principles, and interaction patterns for LLM security testing.

 System Overview
 ---------------